The title, Trying, comes from my Artist Statement (since 2010), that in turn comes from my text for Faceless Portrait

 In addition to making work for the gallery, I also organized a collaboration for the gallery garden with SAFE (assistance to people who are asylum seekers due to gender identity and sexual orientation) to make a SAFE Asylum Wall.
-SAFE asked its community of asylum seekers and asylees to respond with an image to following question: "What does Pride mean to you?"
-I had access to these images (19 total), as well as the text that accompanied some of the submissions, and my role then consisted in converting the files into black & white, enlarge, print, hand color one part of image, make waterproof and install in the Stand4 Gallery Garden.
+SAFE asked its community of asylum seekers and asylees to respond with an image to the following question: "What does Pride mean to you?"
+I had access to these images (19 total), as well as the text that accompanied some of the submissions; I converted the small files into large black & white images that I printed and then hand colored part of each image.